 On November 19, 2019, the Company entered into two Standard Exclusive License Agreements with Sublicensing Terms for two additional indications of AL001 with the Licensor (the "November AL001 License"), pursuant to which the Licensor granted the Company a royalty bearing exclusive worldwide licenses limited to the fields of (i) neurodegenerative diseases excluding Alzheimer's and (ii) psychiatric diseases and disorders.
 On March 30, 2021, the Company entered into the First Amendments to the November AL001 License and on April 17, 2023, the Company entered into the Second Amendments to the November AL001 License (collectively, the "November AL001 License Agreements").
-The Second Amendments to the November AL001 License modified the timing of the payments license fees.
+The Second Amendments to the November AL001 License fees.